NickG503/World-Simulator/EXAMPLES.md

    - Provide the wifi status so the action can start (the power connection is already satisfied by `turn_on`).
 2. **Postcondition** (from `smart_adjust`): "Postcondition: what is network.wifi_connected?" followed by "Postcondition: what is power_source.voltage?"
    - Your answers determine which branch of the effect runs.

-### Key Points

-- **Pre-condition clarifications** happen FIRST when checking if an action CAN run
-- **Postcondition clarifications** happen AFTER pre-conditions pass, when determining WHAT EFFECTS to apply
-- **Both must be satisfied** for an action to succeed
-- This enables the simulator to reason about object behavior with incomplete information

 ### Multiple Unknowns